Sony and reMarkable’s dueling e-paper tablets are strange but impressive beasts

 Ultimately you mostly interact with content by drawing on a transparent layer on top of it.
 That’s great for some stuff, but not particularly flexible.
 You can build a workflow around either one of these, but it won’t be pretty.

 Furthermore, the content I can access is extremely limited.
-No time-shifting services like Pocket or Evernote are supported even in a limited fashion.
-Only PDFs and epub files can be read, or certain archives.
-Both devices have wi-fi, but neither one has even a rudimentary or text-only web browser.
+No time-shifting services like Pocket or Evernote are supported, even in a limited fashion.
+Only PDFs and ePub files can be read, or certain archives.
+Both devices have Wi-Fi, but neither one has even a rudimentary or text-only web browser.
 I would love to have any of these things, but for now the use cases for these devices are limited to “reading files you already have, and making a few limited changes to them.”

 Long live specialty devices